-- (4) "Uranium Mill Tailings Radiation Control Act of 1978", 42 U.S.C.sec.7901 et seq., as amended: - (5) "Toxic Substances Control Act", 15 U.S.C.
+(4) "Uranium Mill Tailings Radiation Control Act of 1978", 42 U.S.C.sec.7901 et seq., as amended;

+- (5) "Toxic Substances Control Act", 15 U.S.C.
 2601 to 2692, as amended; - (6) "Safe Drinking Water Act", 42 U.S.C.
 300f to 300j-26, as amended; - (7) "Atomic Energy Act", 42 U.S.C.
 2011 et. sec., as amended.

-8. Subsection (5)(c) extends the Act's coverage to voluntary remediation projects that are undertaken under state law.
+8. Definition (5)(C) extends the Act's coverage to voluntary remediation projects that are undertaken under state law.
 Environmental covenants that are part of voluntary remediation projects may serve both the goal of environmental protection and the goal of facilitating reuse of the real property.
 However, approval of these projects by a governmental body or other authorized party ensures that the project serves these goals.
-Even though preparation of the clean-up plan and supervision of the work may be undertaken by private parties, this Act requires that covenants undertaken as part of a voluntary clean-up program must be approved by the agency as evidenced by the agency's signature on the covenant, in order to be effective under this Act.
+Even though preparation of the clean-up plan and supervision of the work may be undertaken by private parties, this Act requires that covenants undertaken as part of a formal voluntary clean-up program must be approved by the agency as evidenced by the agency's signature on the covenant, in order to be effective under this Act.

 9. Some states authorize properly certified private parties to supervise remediation to pre-existing standards and certify the cleanup.
 For example, in Connecticut and Massachusetts, these are "licensed site professionals".
 See, e.g., M.G.L. ch.
-21A §19; 310 CMR 40.1071; C.G.S. §§22a-133o, 22a-133y.)
+21A §19; 310 CMR 40.1071;

+C.G.S. §§22a-1330, 22a-133y.
 Supervision and certification by statutorily-authorized parties is intended to accomplish the same public function as supervision and certification by the governmental entity.
 Thus, these environmental response projects are also covered by this definition.

-10. Under subsection (5)(c), environmental response projects may include specific agreements between the owner and the agency for remediation that go beyond prevailing requirements if authorized by the state or federal agency's voluntary cleanup program.
-Alternatively, the owner may choose to contract with a potential purchaser for additional use restrictions in an instrument that does not purport to come within this Act; see §5(d).
+10. Under definition (5)(C), environmental response projects may include specific agreements between an owner and the agency for remediation that go beyond prevailing requirements.
+Alternatively, an owner may choose to contract with a potential purchaser for additional use restrictions in an instrument that does not purport to come within this Act; see Section 5(d).
 Because the owner may have residual liability for the site, even after remediation and transfer to a third party for redevelopment, the owner may require further restrictions as a condition of creating the environmental covenant and eventual reuse of the real property.

-11. The definition of "holder" is in subsection (6).
-As the practice of using environmental covenants continues to grow, new entities may emerge to serve as holders, and this Act does not intend to limit this process.
-A holder may be any person under the broad definition of this Act, including an affected local government, the agency, or the owner.
-The identity of an individual holder must be approved by the agency and the owner as part of the process of creating an environmental covenant, as specified in Section 4 of this Act.
+11. The definition of "holder" is in definition (6).
+As the practice of using environmental covenants continues to grow, new entities may emerge to serve as holders.
+This Act does not intend to limit this process.
+A holder may be any person under the broad definition of this Act, including an affected local government, the agency, or an owner.
+The identity of an individual holder must be approved by the agency and an owner as part of the process of creating an environmental covenant, as specified in Section 4.
 A holder is authorized to enforce the covenant under Section 11.
-A holder has the rights specified in Section 4 of this Act and may be given other rights or obligations in the environmental covenant.
+A holder has the rights specified in Section 4 of this Act and may be given additional rights or obligations in the environmental covenant.
+Under Section 8(a), a recording officer should index an environmental covenant in the grantee index under the name of the person identified as the holder in the covenant.